ReggieVW/cvat-utils/README.md

 annotation{
   "id"           : int, → Each annotation also has an id (unique to all other annotations) "bbox"         : [x,y,width,height], → Denoting the bbox location of that person.
 Box coordinates are measured from the top left image corner and are 0-indexed<br />
-  "keypoints"    : [x1,y1,v1,x2,y2,v2...], → x and y indicate pixel positions in the image. v indicates visibility— v=0: not labeled (in which case x=y=0), v=1: labeled but not visible, and v=2: labeled and visible <br />
+  "keypoints"    : [x1,y1,v1,x2,y2,v2...], → x and y indicate pixel positions in the image. v indicates visibility— v=0: not labeled (in which case x=y=0), v=1: labeled but not visible, and v=2: labeled and visible
-  "track_id"    : int, → The tracking ID of the individual, This ID remains constant for that person/object in all the sequences of the video<br />
+  "track_id"    : int, → The tracking ID of the individual, This ID remains constant for that person/object in all the sequences of the video
   "image_id"    : int,
   "frame_id"    : int, → The frame id of this frame in the video "activity"    : [action1,action2...] → The person's actions which are captured